-- Seek Knowledge as they - Commit to a mindset of intellectual discovery - Demonstrate the ability to think clearly and critically - Communicate effectively utilizing multiple media - Understand the arts, letters and sciences from a Christian point of view - Become competent to serve humanity in their chosen disciplines and professions - Prepare for meaningful work in a complex, technological and global society - Affirm Faith as they - Nurture life in the Spirit through a personal relationship with Jesus Christ - Deepen their faith commitment and practice - Demonstrate personal and moral integrity - Embrace a wholesome way of life
+- Seek Knowledge as they • Commit to a mindset of intellectual

+- Demonstrate the ability to think

+- Communicate effectively utilizing

+- Communicate enectively utilizing multiple media

+Understand the arts, letters and

+- sciences from a Christian point of view

+- Become competent to serve humanity in their chosen disciplines and professions

+- Prepare for meaningful work in a complex, technological and global society

+- Affirm Faith as they

+- Nurture life in the Spirit through a personal relationship with Jesus Christ

+- Deepen their faith commitment and practice

+- Demonstrate personal and moral integrity

+- Embrace a wholesome way of life

-- Respect ethnic and cultural diversity - Change the World as they go forth toCultivate the capacity for creative - problem-solving and innovationCommit to generous service through civic engagement - Create a caring culture of global leadership - Carry out the worldwide mission of the Seventh-day Adventist church
+- Respect ethnic and cultural diversity - Change the World as they go forth to • Cultivate the capacity for creative - problem-solving and innovationCommit to generous service through - civic engagement • Create a caring culture of global - leadershipCarry out the worldwide mission of the Seventh-day Adventist church

-School of Health Professions Mission Statement
+College of Health and Human Services Mission Statement

-The School of Health Professions is firmly committed to fulfilling the mission of Andrews University through the didactic and clinical training of health professionals.
+The College of Health and Human Services is firmly committed to fulfilling the mission of Andrews University through the didactic and clinical training of health professionals.
 The health profession departments provide multi-level educational programs for diverse groups of students.
 Each is accredited by the appropriate professional accrediting association or adheres to their accrediting association standards.
 The health profession faculty provides high quality education, research, and service within a Christ-centered environment that fosters collaboration and mutual respect.
 Graduates of these programs serve Christ by ministering to the needs of others through the delivery of effective contemporary healthcare.